rnaka/dj-rae/README.md

 Pending
 ======
-1. Showing the Wishlist on the application
-2. Adding Items to the Wishlist
+1. Adding Items to the Wishlist

 Roles and Responsibilities
 ======